tasdikrahman/tasdikrahman.me/_drafts/2019-09-14-backpacking-trip-to-kerala-alleppey-fort-kochin.md

 This dog also managed to take away my flip-flops and make me run after itself for a good distance before he gave them up back to me.
 While the intension was clear for the dog that it wanted to play early in the morning for this, not so hostile human being which it found strolling around in the beach, it also managed to playfully bite (mouthing if you may) as we walked along the shore (more on this later.) much to our amusement.

-Heading back to our hostel, we quickly took a shower and picked up our packed backpacks, heading for the train station.
+Heading back to our hostel, we quickly took a shower and picked up our packed backpacks, heading for the train station before which we baded goodbye to Samiksha and whoever was awake when we were leaving.

 We hadn't eaten anything, which made us look for a decent place to fill our tummies, we did find a small eatery, which was being run by the railways.
 On settling down, we ordered a few dosas and cup of tea for each of us, while we waited for the train to arrive.
 The train did arrive, but little did we know that the train was to halt for only about 2 minutes.
 And here we were hastingly stuffing food into our mouths, trying to also eat and clear the bill, much to the amusement of everybody around us.